 INTRODUCTION TO CAMEROON LAW ON TAX OFFENCES

-In Cameroon, there are limitations applicable to tax offences in Cameroon and various litigation, so it is necessary to understand the statute of the limitation period in Cameroon before going to court.
+In Cameroon, there are statute of limitation period for tax offense in Cameroon and various litigation, so it is necessary to understand the statute of the limitation period in Cameroon before going to court.
 The statute of limitation is a law that defines the period during which a lawsuit can be brought in court.
-And when the period specified in any statute of limitation period has passed, it means that the lawsuit will no longer be filed because it will become prohibited by law.
+And when the period specified in any statute of limitation in Cameroon has passed, it means that the lawsuit will no longer be filed because it will become prohibited by law.
 The statute of the limitation period in Cameroon (where applicable) invalidates a person’s right to seek legal redress.
-However there exist exception that could cause an extension of statute of limitation period.
+However, there exist exceptions that could cause an extension of statute of limitation period.

-It is Trite law that A Statute on Limitation for tax offences actions in Cameroon is designed to stop or avoid situations where a plaintiff can commence action any time, he feels like doing so, even when human memory would have normally faded and therefore failed.
-Putting it in another language, by the Statutes of Limitation period for tax offences, a plaintiff has not the freedom of the air to sleep or slumber and wake up at his own time to commence an action against a defendant.
+It is Trite law that A Statute on Limitation for tax offenses actions in Cameroon is designed to stop or avoid situations where a plaintiff can commence action any time, he feels like doing so, even when human memory would have normally faded and therefore failed.
+Putting it in another language, by the Statutes of the Limitation period for tax offenses, a plaintiff has not had the freedom of the air to sleep or slumber and wake up at his own time to commence an action against a defendant.

 The different Statutes of Limitation which are essentially founded on the principles of equity and fair play will not avail such a sleeping or slumbering plaintiff.
 He will be stopped from commencing the action and that is a just and fair situation.
 A plaintiff who suddenly wakes up from a very deep sleep only to remember that the defendant had wronged him, can, I think, be rightly ‘greeted’ by the defendant with the appropriate limitation statute, waving same to him as a basis for redress…….